open-comm/apache-static/README.md

 # create www directory where your static web page files go
 mkdir www

-# copy and edit the sample configuration file
+# copy and edit the sample environment file
-cp docker-compose.yml.sample docker-compose.yml
+cp sample.env .env

+## open the .env file in a text editor and configure all
+## values to your needs: DOMAIN, ROUTERNAME
 ```

-Edit docker-compose.yml and change the following value:

-* `your.web.domain` the domain name under which this web server will be available

 Put all your html files into the `www` directory.